-Only professional technical engineers are allowed to install and remove the AP and its accessories.
-Read the safety instructions for the AP carefully before installing or servicing it.
+Only professional technical personnel can install and remove the AP and its accessories.
+You must read all safety instructions carefully before working with the AP.

 To avoid possible bodily injury and equipment damage, read the following safety recommendations before installing the AP.
 Note that the recommendations do not cover every possible hazardous condition.